schierlm/Oberon-extended-history/README.md

 * Multiple logical displays
 * Improved decoder tools
 * Import any number of modules
+* Module loader resolves all references to external procedures and data at module load time
+* Thereby eliminates the concept of a static base register (and the need for a global module table)

-**REVISION:** 9.3.2020
+**REVISION:** 13.3.2020

-For a version of Extended Oberon without a global module table, see http://github.com/andreaspirklbauer/Oberon-extended-without-module-table.

 **DOCUMENTATION**